 SoFi Money is an online cash management platform without physical branches — everything is conveniently managed through their website or app.
 They also have a customer service phone number if that’s more your style.
 But that doesn’t mean you can’t easily access your money.
 SoFi Money allows you to withdraw money from ATMs worldwide without a fee, they’ll even refund the ATM owner’s fee.

-At the moment, SoFi Money is offering a $75 bonus to anyone who signs up and deposits two direct deposits of at least $500 each through a personal referral link (like this one) and has two direct deposits of over $500 within 3 months.
+At the moment, SoFi Money is offering a $50 bonus to anyone who signs up and deposits at least $500 through a personal referral link (like this one).
 That’s a pretty generous bonus.

 Getting the bonus is easy.
 It should post within 10 business days of eligible activity being completed after signing up.